Duration: 7 days / 6 nights

 • Endless photo opportunities!

-This 9-day Mongolia Naadam Festival tour includes highlights of Central Mongolia such as Karakorum - the ancient capital of Mongolian Empire and Erdene Zuu - the first and most beautiful Buddhist monastery, Elsen Tasarkhai small sand dunes and Hustai national park which is known as home for wild Przewalski horse Takhi.
+This 7-day Mongolia Naadam Festival tour includes highlights of Central Mongolia such as Karakorum - the ancient capital of Mongolian Empire and Erdene Zuu - the first and most beautiful Buddhist monastery, Elsen Tasarkhai small sand dunes and Hustai national park which is known as home for wild Przewalski horse Takhi.

 The Naadam Festival consists of Mongolian wrestling, archery and horse racing, and is best of the Mongolian festivals.
 This fantastic Naadam Festival tour takes you to Mongolian Great Naadam and Mongolian natural and cultural highlights.
 When you take part in the Naadam you will experience the thrill of watching hundreds of racing horses with their remarkable young riders, strong wrestlers performing the "Eagle Dance" and traditionally dressed archers as well as the magnificent Naadam Grand Opening Ceremony in the Central Stadium.

-Day 1: Arrival in Ulaanbaatar, Mongolia
+Day 1: Arrival in Ulaanbaatar, private transfer to the hotel

 Accommodation: Holiday Inn Ulaanbaatar hotel**** or similar D 1 hr drive